 Use Dark Mode

-All of newer iPhone models and Pro models released in the previous years feature an OLED display.
-On a device that has OLED display using dark mode can help in increasing battery life.
+All newer iPhone models and Pro models released in the previous years feature an OLED display.
+On a device that has an OLED display using dark mode can help in increasing battery life.
 So no matter the time of the day, it is a good idea to always use Dark Mode on your device.
 You can activate dark mode from the Control Center.

 Check for apps that use battery and limit their permissions